tahaluh/websocket-quiz/README.md

 # websocket-quiz
-A multiplayer quiz web app used as stuffy for websocket connections
+A multiplayer quiz web app used as study for websocket connections